fordpic/code-everyday/log.md

 Today's Progress: Continued studying for Cloud Practitioner exam, began building portfolio website.

 Thoughts: I believe I should be able to take the AWS exam at the top of next week, so hopefully this will be the final push here of studying for it so I can move on to other things.
 I went ahead and scaled out my portfolio website (sans CSS) & put all of my projects on there for now, will need some serious design overhauls this weekend as well.
 I have my work cut out for me!

+Day 23: April 29, 2021

+Today's Progress: Continued studying for the CP exam & building out portfolio site.

+Thoughts: Not much to say here for today, just continuing to push through the AWS training & working more on my portfolio site.
+Trying to improve myself so that future employers can see how hard I've been working!